imo27/Mental-Health-Covid-19-Dataset/README.md

 # Mental-Health-Covid-19-Mental-Health
-## Nawaf Alhumadi, Ifeanyi Osuchukwu
+## Ifeanyi Osuchukwu Nawaf Alhumadi
 Covid-19 Mental Health Dataset is a dataset derived from twitter and its composition is made from the tweets of many users concerning topics related to mental health during the current Covid-19 Global Pandemic.

 ### Covid-19 Mental Health Dataset